-Further solidification trials with Portland Cement and TerraBond were terminated in December 2021 because test results showed a potential release of lithium from Portland Cement and a prohibitively high dose of Terrabond was required to achieve solidification.
+Further solidification trials with Portland cement and TerraBond were postponed in December 2021 because test results showed a potential release of lithium from Portland cement and a prohibitively high dose of Terrabond was required to achieve solidification.

 Stabilization with multiple extraction trials of ferrous sulfate and FerroBlack Fe+ were also performed.
-FerroBlack Fe+ was the best performing reagent for reducing the leaching of molybdem, while both reagents produced at least some slight increase in litium concentrations.
+FerroBlack Fe+ was the best performing reagent for reducing the leaching of molybdenum, while both reagents produced at least some slight increase in lithium concentrations.

-The PRB batch trials of FerroBlack Fe+ and ZVI found that ZVI provided more consistent and complete sequestration of lithium and molybdenum than FerroBlack Fe+ (Task 4a); however, the decreases in lithium concertation below the GPS required a high dosage to meet the lithium GPS.
+The PRB batch trials of FerroBlack Fe+ and ZVI found that ZVI provided more consistent and complete sequestration of lithium and molybdenum than FerroBlack Fe+ (Task 4a); however, a high dose of ZVI was required to reduce lithium concentrations below the GPS.

-Based on the results of the PRB batch trials, column trials were initiatated in February 2022 to evaluate the performance of ZVI under dynamic (flowing) conditions.
-The trials will be performed under two different flow rates.
+Based on the results of the PRB batch trials, column trials were initiated in February 2022 to evaluate the performance of ZVI under dynamic (flowing) conditions.
+The trials were performed under two different flow rates.